mariadb-developers/nodejs-quickstart/README.md

 ## Support and Contribution

-Please feel free to submit PR's, issues or requests to this project project directly.
+Please feel free to submit PR's, issues or requests to this project directly.

 If you have any other questions, comments, or looking for more information on MariaDB please check out:

 * [MariaDB Developer Hub](https://mariadb.com/developers)
 * [MariaDB Community Slack](https://r.mariadb.com/join-community-slack)

-Or reach out to us diretly via:
+Or reach out to us directly via:

 * [developers@mariadb.com](mailto:developers@mariadb.com)
 * [MariaDB Twitter](https://twitter.com/mariadb)